- Water tests

 - Aeschau (Emmental)

-The water composition and water hardness of the Canton of Bern can vary depending on
+The water hardness in Bern may vary depending on

 - water volume